BILL MOYERS: This week on Moyers & Company… Wendell Berry, poet and prophet.

 BILL MOYERS: Then read your own poem.

-When despair for the world grows in me and I wake in the night at the least sound in fear of what my life and my children’s lives may be, I go and lie down where the wood drake rests in his beauty on the water, and the great heron feeds.
+When despair for the world grows in me and I wake in the middle of the night at the least sound in fear of what my life and my children’s lives may be, I go and lie down where the wood drake rests in his beauty on the water, and the great heron feeds.
 I come into the peace of wild things who do not tax their lives with forethought of grief.
 I come into the presence of still water.
 And I feel above me the day-blind stars waiting with their light.
 For a time I rest in the grace of the world and am free.

 BILL MOYERS: The grace of the world, take that a little further for me.